 Choosing the right college or university is among the most important life decisions facing students and their families.
 It has been this way since the latter part of the 20th century, when higher education became the pathway to a better life in American society.
-But today’s expanded range and variety of higher education options require greater and more careful consideration and discernment.
+But today’s expanded range and variety of higher education options require greater and more careful considerations.
 After all, in the most fundamental and enduring sense, the college or university to which students finally commit will be their alma mater, which literally translates to their “nurturing or nourishing mother.”
 Your future alma mater will want you to flourish professionally and personally, providing you with the tools and conditions enabling you to do so.

 There are more than 4,000 colleges and universities in the United States.
 Many of them take great care in creating a collegiate experience designed to transform their students’ lives.
 Catholic colleges and universities are especially well known as places where students thrive and succeed in every dimension of their lives, for most if not all of them commit themselves explicitly and conscientiously to the noble ideal of educating the whole person.
 Students and families researching Catholic higher education will often hear or read about the importance of an education that encompasses all aspects of a student’s personhood.
-It is an educational philosophy that takes seriously students’ learning and formation beyond the acquisition of specialized, technical know-how.
+It’s an educational philosophy that takes seriously students’ learning and formation beyond the acquisition of specialized, technical know-how.

 Let’s consider in some depth the importance of intellectual formation and the Catholic difference in this area of higher learning.
 To be sure, knowledge, skill, and the proper development of one’s mind are central and indispensably important to the college and university experience.
 In a knowledge-driven society such as ours, any college or university worthy of the name would be seriously depriving its students if it did not do everything possible to supply them with the most up-to-date, leading-edge knowledge and methods in their chosen academic fields.
 But a Catholic education is not content to provide only specialized academic preparation and leave knowledge in disciplinary silos.
 Instead its faculty and curriculum lead students to integrate knowledge, so their encounters with the world and reality benefit from a multifaceted perspective.

-At my home institution, the University of St. Thomas in Houston, Texas, students experience the integration of knowledge in a required synthesis or capstone course that brings two or more academic disciplines into conversation with each other for their mutual enrichment.
+At my home institution—the University of St. Thomas in Houston, Texas—students experience the integration of knowledge in a required synthesis or capstone course that brings two or more academic disciplines into conversation with each other for their mutual enrichment.
 For example, in a seminar on human love, what students know about love from cognitive psychology, philosophy, and literature is set in relation to theological concepts of love, such as “God is love.”
 So students see that a poet or novelist who accepts this insight into God’s nature could celebrate in their work how the mutual love of friends allows them in a way to participate in something divine.

 Developing students’ integrative habits of mind is important to their self-understanding and an enriched understanding of the human person.
 Although the natural sciences, the social sciences, and the humanities each contribute significant knowledge about the human person and the human condition, not one of them can answer all of the questions that arise about ourselves and the environment in which we live without doing violence to the richness of human existence and experience.
 The ability to integrate and synthesize knowledge from a variety of disciplines also provides students with a valuable skill to tackle the current and emerging societal challenges that face us.
 Prominent psychologist Howard Gardner, for example, sees the synthesizing mind as one of the most important intellectual skills needed to meet the challenges of the 21st century.
 For Gardner, the mark of “the synthesizing mind” is “the ability to integrate ideas from different disciplines or spheres into a coherent whole and to communicate that integration to others.”

 Catholic institutions of higher learning achieve this end by personalizing their students’ learning and linking what students learn in their classes to who they are as people—their biographies, interests, aspirations, strengths, and challenges they face in achieving their personal goals.
-This approach to education does not assume that learners’ intellects are detachable from their broader life circumstances.
+This approach to education doesn’t assume that learners’ intellects are detachable from their broader life circumstances.
 Rather, it sees intellectual development as intimately connected to students’ social, emotional, and physical growth.
 This way of forming students is in accord with a classic Christian ideal of a well-formed person.
-It is the “unity of life” principle, meaning we should balance and integrate all dimensions of our life that make us authentically human.
+It’s the “unity of life” principle, meaning we should balance and integrate all dimensions of our life that make us authentically human.
 These include the intellectual, spiritual, moral, emotional, social, and bodily aspects of our personalities.

-The collegiate experience recognizes from the outset that students come to campus with unsettled identities and provisional life plans, or plans that their collegiate experience will unsettle.
+The collegiate experience recognizes from the outset that students come to campus with unsettled identities and provisional life plans or plans that their collegiate experience will unsettle.
 Part of this experience is the refinement of students’ ethical and moral sensibilities, another hallmark of Catholic education.
 Ethical and moral maturity rely heavily on dialogue and expected and unexpected encounters with faculty, peers, trusted mentors, counselors, advisors, and religious leaders.
 This means that parents and students should examine each of these aspects of the particular colleges or universities on their short lists of institutions.

 In sum, the education of the whole person is an education for wisdom.
 Among other things, wisdom enables us to evaluate our decisions and our life projects ethically and morally, to use and apply our knowledge to make life better for others and our communities.
 Each Catholic institution of higher learning will express its commitment to holistic education uniquely.
 Just as each student has a singularly unique personality, so too do colleges and universities.
 If students take the importance of holistic education seriously—and they should—then they need to look for concrete evidence and examples for how a college or university lives its commitment to educating the whole person.
 Such evidence could include speaking with graduates and current students from the institution to learn about their experiences, taking note of the responsiveness and attentiveness of admission counselors, and researching the institution’s retention and graduation rates.

-A campus visit is often the best way to gain first-hand experience of the personality of a particular college or university, especially when the visit includes sitting in on actual classes and tours of residence life facilities.
+A campus visit is often the best way to gain firsthand experience of the personality of a particular college or university, especially when the visit includes sitting in on actual classes and tours of residence life facilities.
 This kind of holistic education should be evident in every aspect of the college or university campus: in classes, cocurricular activities, athletics, student activities, residence life, campus ministry, clubs, and even the architecture of a campus, which should provide a physical environment that is hospitable and encouraging of community-building and human flourishing.
 The welcoming quality of a Catholic institution is fundamental to its Catholic character.
 One mark of the church is that it truly is “catholic,” or “universal.”
 Just like the church, a Catholic college or university desires that the Gospel and the church’s patrimony of wisdom be placed at the disposal of all people, irrespective of their religious affiliations and faith commitments.
 It recognizes that different peoples and cultures have distinctive and authentic contributions to make to our understanding of the world and invites them heartily to participate in the institution’s mission.